spt-development/spt-development.github.io/_posts/2022-09-24-dance-dad-burning-cds.markdown

 ![download audio](/assets/images/2022-09-24-dance-dad-burning-cds/download-audio-file.jpeg){:class="img-fluid"}

+[EDIT: 01/04/2023 - Facebook now appears to download all of the mp4 files when the messages page is opened rather than when it is first played.
+I found no way of tying an mp4 file to a particular message, so I had to right click on each one in turn in the dev tools window, to find the one I wanted.]

 ## Converting mp4 to mp3

 If you received an mp3 file, this step can be skipped.
 If you received an mp4 for example, then you will need to convert it